 An expert jury of broadcasters, bloggers, programmers and other media authorities on Canadian music submit ballots listing the albums they feel are most deserving, based on their perspective as music-filterers.
 No person with a financial stake in an artist (manager, label personnel, bookers, publishers, et cetera) is eligible to be on the jury.
 They are listed here: http://polarismusicprize.ca/jury/

-Jury members then submit a ranked ballot listing what they believe are the five best Canadian albums of the last 12 months.
+Jury members submit a ranked ballot listing what they believe are the five best Canadian albums from the eligibility window.
 The results become the 40 album Long List, which gets revealed each June.

 From that the jury then submits another ranked ballot of five albums, this time choosing only from the Long List albums.
 The results become the 10 album Short List, which gets revealed each July.